 Data just means “that which is given” in Latin.
-If I had you a muffin, that’s data.
-But that’s not the data we’re going to go into.
-Data in this case means a bunch of information, and we need to extract it from a source, put it into a format a machine can read, and then parse it in order to gleam something that isn’t immediately obvious from first examination.
+If I handed you a muffin, that’s data.
+But that’s not the data we’re going to think about.
+Data in this case typically means a bunch of information, and we need to extract that information from a source, put it into a format a machine can read, and then parse it in order to gleam something that isn’t immediately obvious from first examination.

-This concept translates fairly well over both visual and linguistic cases, but the linguistic case is a bit easier to get into.
+This concept translates fairly well over both visual and linguistic cases, but the linguistic case is a bit easier to start with.

 So let’s consider some really boring data.

 We have some made-up people: Fred Winchester, Eliza Santiago, Marvin Ngoma, and Xiong Mao.
 And we have their phone numbers, the type of ice-cream they like, and if they drive a car.
 From this, we must ask part of the data we actually need and what is extraneous.
 Phone numbers are assigned in a largely arbitrary (but not necessarily random) fashion.

 For the sake of reducing details (and thereby lessening the possibility of overfitting), we ought to either discard the phone number entirely, or at least reduce it to just the country code (say, +44 for the UK) and area code prefix.
 Let’s assume we had their name, their number, and the answer to at least one of the questions about their ice cream preferences and whether they drive.

 So the easy question is, provided with this information, do we have sufficient data to know Xiong Mao’s ice cream preference?

 The harder question is why this information is or is not sufficient.
 In subsequent installments of this tutorial I will go into the arguments for and against whether we can make a deductive claim off of incomplete information (this being one of the core premises and promises of machine learning).